afeser/DontFall/README.md

 # DontFall

-This was my first game challange.
-The game was originally written in Unity, but C# codes are missing, only some dumb 3D modellings are present.
+This was our first game challange.
+The game was originally written in Unity, but some C# codes are missing, some silly 3D modellings are present.

+The game is incomplete, but if you want to work on, any improvements are welcomed.

-If you need, feel free to use!
+Also if you need, feel free to use!